List of Sword Art Online characters: Tia

 Premiere twin sister who is also an NPC, born from the creation of Sword Art: Origin.
 Like her sister, Tia was originally a null NPC, having no pre-programmed responses or behavior.
 However, after encountering and spending time around Genesis, she began adopting many traits of his attitude, including his belief in survival of the fittest and his disregard for other NPCs.
 She also developed an intense hatred for other people, due to their openly hostile attitude and contempt towards Genesis.

 Genesis

-A wild frenzied look when he is fixated on combat with a berserker fighting style to match.
+Has a wild, frenzied look when he is fixated on combat with a berserker fighting style to match.
 He has no regard for Non-Player Characters (NPCs), considering them unworthy of his attention.
 He is known as the «Black Swordsman» (黒の剣士, Kuro no Kenshi) by the players of Sword Art: Origin.
 It was later revealed that he is a famous hacker known as the «God of Cheats» (ゴッドオブチート, Goddo Obu Chīto).